Myanmar police file charges against Aung San Suu Kyi after coup

 The military had ruled the former British colony from 1962 until Suu Kyi’s party came to power in 2015 under a constitution that guarantees the generals a major role in government.

-Her international standing as a human rights champion was badly damaged over the expulsion of hundreds of thousands of Rohingya Muslims in 2017 and her defence of the military against accusations of genocide.

-Reporting by Reuters staff; Writing by Matthew Tostevin, Grant McCool and Stephen Coates; Editing by Lincoln Feast, Robert Birsel and Angus MacSwan
+Reporting by Reuters staff; Writing by Matthew Tostevin, Stephen Coates and Rosalba O’Brien; Editing by Angus MacSwan and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.